 Links between people are kept on credit files for as long as the CRA believes those individuals continue to be financially connected.
 When two people stop being financially connected, either can write to the CRA and ask for the link to be removed.
 The CRA will then follow a process to check the people are no longer associated with each other.

-CRAs may hold data in an archived form for longer than the periods described above, for things like research and development, analytics and analysis, (including refining lending and fraud strategies, scorecard development and other analysis such as loss forecasting), for audit purposes, and as appropriate for establishment, exercise or defence or legal claims.
-The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements and industry standards.
+CRAs may hold data in an archived form for longer than the periods described above, for things like research and development, analytics and analysis, (including refining lending and fraud strategies, scorecard development, and other analysis such as loss forecasting), for audit purposes, and as appropriate for the establishment, exercise or defence or legal claims.
+The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements, and industry standards.

 The same analytics from a CRA may lead to different decisions from different lenders, as they can place differing importance on some factors than others.
 That’s why you may receive a “yes” from one lender but a “no” from another.